jad-nasser/from-excel-to-relational-database-converter/README.md

 | s1234         | sunglasses 1    | **c1234**   | Mark       | Smith     | 1                |
 | s1234         | sunglasses 1    | **c2345**   | Peter      | Parker    | 3                |

-Now after comparing all the columns we remove the marking from sunglasses_name values to customer_id values but here the two customer_id values are different so we remove the instantly from the customer_id values to the next column values.
+Now after comparing all the columns we remove the marking from sunglasses_name values to customer_id values but here the two customer_id values are different so we remove the marking instantly from the customer_id values to the next column values.

 <br>